 Using the EasyAzon Plugin to Insert Links

-Another option to build Amazon Associates links on your site is to use a plugin (if using WordPress).
-For my survival knife site (my public niche site), I am using the EasyAzon Plugin.
+Another option for how to use Amazon affiliate links on your site is to use a WordPress plugin (if using WordPress).
+For many of my niche sites, I am using the EasyAzon Pro Plugin.

 The EasyAzon plugin makes it very quick and simple to insert Amazon affiliate links without ever having to leave your WordPress dashboard.
-So, rather than go over to Amazon.com to find your product and then copy and paste the link, you can have the plugin do it directly for you within WordPress.
+So, rather than going over to Amazon.com to find your product and then copy and paste the link, you can have the plugin do it directly for you within WordPress post or page.